dhemery/runtime-suite/README.md

 ## Declaring Class Finder fields

-In your suite class, declare a method of type `ClassFinder` annotated with the `@Finder` annotation.
+In your suite class, declare one or more fields of type `ClassFinder` annotated with the `@Finder` annotation.
 For example:

     @RunWith(RuntimeSuite.class)
     public static class MyClassFinderSuite {